caslab-code/qc-higher-energy-state-attack/README.md

 The experiments done in this paper are presented under the directory `experiments`.
 The authors did the experiments with a personal computer, which is equipped with 12th Gen Intel(R) Core(TM) i7-12700H 2.69 GHz and 32 GB RAM.

 The experiments can be reproduced by executing the Jupyter Notebooks under the directory `experiments`.
 The estimated human-time is the time of running the Jupyter notebooks and thus is negligible.
 The estimated compute-time for personal machines is also negligible.
 Below, we list the approximated compute-hour for the current quantum computer, specifically, `ibm_lagos` that is used in this paper.

-For each experiment, we posted the raw data in the paper under the directory `data` of each experiment directory for reference, and we also provided the calibration data for pulses under the directory `experiments/data`.
+For each experiment, we commented out the code to submit jobs to IBM Cloud.
+Users can redo the experiments by uncommenting the code.
+In addition, we posted the raw data in the paper under the directory \texttt{data} of each experiment directory for reference, and we also provided the calibration data for pulses under the directory `experiments/{specific_experiment}/data`.

 The experiments include:

 1. `0-calibration` [1 compute-hour]:
    This directory contains the code to get the calibration data of the $\pi$ pulses to drive qubits into higher energy states.